I could laugh and play

 1. Octane Warriors 2.
 Deposit Pirates 3.
 Stay Thirsty!
 4. Hyperthermia 5.
 Echoes Of Fear 6.
 When Daddy Comes To Play 7.
 Zodiac Man 8.
 G.A.L.O.W.
 9. Myevilfart 10.
 Sexy Feet Under

-For some reason it feels as if Tankard's previous album The Beauty And The Beer was announced just yesterday, but here we have again a new release from the band.
+For some reason it feels as if Tankard's previous album The Beauty And The Beer was announced just yesterday, but here we have again one more release from the band.
 It is seriously quite pointless to say anything specific about Thirst since all the avid Tankard fans must have already obtained it, and any aliens from outer space who are somehow not yet familiar with this band should rather start at the beginning of their discography and then decide if they want to continue from there.
 For anything else than that, there is little or no difference between Thirst and Tankard's previous works, and that's exactly all the information you should need to determine if it's worth the money or not.
 If it happens some day that thrash metal bands are given awards for their lifetime work, at this rate Tankard will be guaranteed to have seats in the front row.

 TARGET - Mission Executed